rezarkong/aether/README.md

 `./ref` is edited from https://github.com/qantik/aether.

-`Checker.cpp` was created by me using SSE instructions.
+`Checker.cpp` was created by myself using SSE instructions.

-Both implementations do not match the test vectors in the paper, but I have been unable to find the bug.
+Both implementations **do not** match the test vectors in the paper.